 - Age—the older we are, the more likely we are to develop a breast cancer.

-- Race—breast cancer is more common in Caucasian women, but African-Americans are more likely to die from breast cancer.
+- Race—breast cancer is more common in Caucasian women, but mortality is higher in African-American women due to increased prevalence of higher risk breast cancers.

-- Family history—having one first-degree relative (mother, sister, daughter) with breast cancer approximately doubles a woman’s risk.
-Have 2 first degree relatives increases her risk by 3-fold.
+- Family history or genetic predisposition—having one first-degree relative (mother, sister, daughter) with breast cancer approximately doubles a woman’s risk.
+Have 2 first degree relatives increases her risk by 3-fold, even without a genetic mutation.
+About 5-10 percent of breast cancers are thought to be hereditary and due to a genetic mutation, which can increase risk as much as 50-80 percent.

-- History of abnormal biopsy—atypical changes in the breast increase the risk of breast cancer by 3-4 fold.
+- History of abnormal biopsy—atypical changes in the breast increase the risk of breast cancer by 3-fold.

 What are some risk factors that we can control?